anthonyburrow/Rad1D/README.md

 ## Requirements

+Currently this may be compiled and run on either Windows or Linux platforms with a. available C++ compiler.
 To use Rad1D as a Python-wrapped module, the following are needed:

 * Python 3.6+
 * `pybind11` package